Mathnerd314/stroscot/docs/Reference/Library.rst

 Channels
 --------

-These are queues basically, used for message passing.
+These are basically concurrency-safe queues, used for message passing.
 Copy from Go or Erlang.

 Thread pool
 -----------